What is brand strategy and how to make a lasting impact?

 Step 2: Identification of your buyer persona

-This is the stage of segmentation, targeting, and positioning.
+This is the stage of segmentation, targeting, and brand position.
 What is your typical customer profile, your target audience?

-This stage is essential to know on whom to focus your communication and marketing efforts, and with what differentiating arguments.
+This stage is essential to know on whom to focus your marketing efforts, and with what differentiating arguments.

 Step 3: Defining the brand platform

-Summarised in a document, the brand platform lays the foundations of your brand strategy and consists of all the key elements previously identified as your:
+Summarised in a document, the brand platform lays the foundations of your brand strategy and includes all the key elements previously identified as your:

 - visual elements,